URL Specification

 force (legacy-resolve

-- if url1 is a web-URL or a file-URL, or
+- if url is a web-URL or a file-URL, or

-- if url1 does not have a scheme and url2 is a web-URL or a file-URL;
+- if url does not have a scheme and base is a web-URL or a file-URL;

 -

-- if otherwise the first component of url1 is a scheme or a fragment, or
+- if otherwise the first component of url is a scheme or a fragment, or

-- if url2 has an authority or a path-root;
+- if base has an authority or a path-root;

 - otherwise, the operation fails.

-Any application of the force operation that modifies its input must issue a validation warning.
-If in the process of WHATWG-resolution either the force operation, or the internally used generic resolution operation fails, then the WHATWG-resolution fails as well.
+If force modifies its input then “applications are encouraged” to issue a validation warning.
+If in the process of whatwg-resolution either the force operation, or the internally used strict-resolution operation fails, then the whatwg-resolution fails as well.

 Parsing